Rosemary drop biscuits in cast iron skillet

 Total Time: 45 minutes

-Soft, rosemary infused drop biscuits made with fresh milled flour make a quick & easy side dish.
+Soft, rosemary and garlic infused drop biscuits made with fresh milled flour make a quick & easy side dish.

 Ingredients